lzh-mb-mod/RTSCamera/README.md

 This mod does not read or write stuffs to your game save.
 Installing or removing this mod has no impact on your game save.

 ## Features

+- RTS Camera

   - Free camera mode switchable at any time.

   - ~~Clickable troop cards.~~

-- Command your troops to attack any enemy formation.

-- Select your formation by middle clicking on units in formation.

   - Control one of your soldiers and continue fighting/commanding after player character is injured in battle.

   - Watch any unit and optionally take control of any unit in player team.

   - Change time speed in battle, or pause the battle.

+- Command System

+  - Command your troops to attack any enemy formation.

+  - Select your formation by middle clicking on units in formation.

 ## How to Use

+- RTS Camera
   - You can press `F10` to switch to free camera and press again to switch back.
 Player character will be controlled by AI when switched to free camera.

     - You can press `L` and check `Use Free Camera By Default` to automatically switch to free camera when entering a battle.

-- You can make your formation **only charge to a specific enemy formation** by clicking middle mouse button on the enemy formation, rather than charging to all enemies when you press `F1` `F3`.

-  - The target enemy formation that your selected troops are charging to will be highlighted with red outline when you open command panel.

-  - AI formation will also have the ability to charge to a specific formation.
-Your formation targeted by the enemy formation will be highlighted with dark blue outline when you open command panel.

-  - I didn't find a way to restrict range weapon's target to specific formation, so remember to hold fire when using this feature if they have javelins.

-  - You can press `L` and uncheck `Enable Attack Specific Formation` to disable this feature.

-- You can select your formations by clicking on troop cards.
-You can press `Alt` to show the cursor and drag right mouse button to rotate the camera when cursor is shown.
+  - ~~You can select your formations by clicking on troop cards.~~ You can press `Alt` to show the cursor and drag right mouse button to rotate the camera when cursor is shown.

-- You can select your formations by clicking middle mouse button on soldiers.
-Selected troops will be highlighted with green outline.

-  - You can press `L` and uncheck `Middle Click to select formation` to disable this feature.

-- The bug in the base game that movement order may change width of circular arrangement is fixed.

-  - You can press `L` and uncheck `Fix Circular Arrangement` to disable this feature.

-- After your character dies, you can press `F` to control one of your soldiers and continue fighting.
+  - After your character dies, you can press `F` to follow one of your soldiers and press `F` again to control it and continue fighting.
 Soldiers in the same formation as player character will be considered first when deciding which soldier to control.

     - You can immediately control one of your soldiers to avoid all your formations been delegated to AI when your charater dies.
 Press `L` and check `Control Ally After Death` option to enable this feature.
 It's always enabled in free camera mode to ensure a smooth gaming experience.

   - When the camera is following a character, you can press `F` to control the character.
 You can make the camera follow a character in the following ways:

+    - In free camera press `F` to follow the player character.

     - You can make the camera follow any hero by pressing `L` to open the menu and selecting a hero in `Watch Another Hero` drop-down list.

     - You can make the camera follow any character by pressing `;` and clicking a character, then pressing `F`.

     - You can press left/right mouse button to change the character that the camera is following.

   - If your character is injured in campaign map and you encounter an enemy party, you can still choose "Watch the battle" option to begin the battle.
 In this battle you can command your troops in free camera but cannot directly control a character and fighting.

   - Pause game (`[`) or adjust time speed (`'`).

-- You can rebind hotkeys by pressing `L` and click `Config Key`.

   - Toggle HUD by pressing `]`.
 If you rebind the key and forget the key set for toggling HUD, you can always use `HOME` key to enable HUD.

+- Command System

+  - You can make your formation **only charge to a specific enemy formation** by clicking middle mouse button on the enemy formation, rather than charging to all enemies when you press `F1` `F3`.

+    - The target enemy formation that your selected troops are charging to will be highlighted with red outline when you open command panel.

+    - AI formation will also have the ability to charge to a specific formation.
+Your formation targeted by the enemy formation will be highlighted with dark blue outline when you open command panel.

+    - I didn't find a way to restrict range weapon's target to specific formation, so remember to hold fire when using this feature if they have javelins.

+    - You can press `L` and uncheck `Enable Attack Specific Formation` to disable this feature.

+  - You can select your formations by clicking middle mouse button on soldiers.
+Selected troops will be highlighted with green outline.

+    - You can press `L` and uncheck `Middle Click to select formation` to disable this feature.

+- You can rebind hotkeys by pressing `L` and click `Config Key`.

 - Configuration saving.

 ## How to Install
 1. Remove any old installation of this mod.
 You can go to `Modules` folder of bannerlord installation folder (For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord\Moudles\`) and remove folders like `RTSCamera` or `EnhancedMission`.

-2. Copy `RTSCamera` folder you downloaded into Bannerlord `Modules` folder.
+2. Copy `RTSCamera` and `RTSCamera.CommandSystem` folder you downloaded into Bannerlord `Modules` folder.
 Or use Vortex to install it automatically.

 ## Details